ankitoscar/weather/README.md

 2. [Express.js(for web server)](https://expressjs.com/)

 ## How to run
-1. Clone the project folder into your system using the command:
+1. Open a terminal and clone the project folder into your system using the command:

     `git clone https://github.com/ankitoscar/weather.git`

-2. Move into the project directory and open a terminal.
+2. Move into the project directory using:
+    `cd weather`

 3. Install all node dependencies(only [express](https://expressjs.com/)) using the command :